Book Now

 • Subacromial Spurs: Bony projections or spurs on the underside of the acromion can also contribute to impingement by further narrowing the subacromial space.
 This is one aspect of degenerative arthritis.

-II).
+II.
 Muscle Imbalances:

 • Rotator Cuff Weakness: Weakness in the muscles of the rotator cuff, which play a crucial role in stabilizing the shoulder joint, can lead to altered mechanics and impingement.
-Specifically we want a shoulder to see more external rotation compared to internal rotation.
+Specifically, we want a shoulder to see more external rotation compared to internal rotation.

 • Muscular Tightness: Tightness in certain muscles, such as the chest muscles (pectoralis major) or the muscles around the shoulder blade (subscapularis), can affect shoulder biomechanics and contribute to impingement.
 Treating any muscle that involves internal rotation of the rotator cuff is a must as they do get very tight.

-III).
+III.
 Poor Posture:

-This is an area us chiropractors focus greatly on because if we can get people to stand more straight where the ears line up with the shoulders then the cervical spine, thoracic spine or glenohumeral joints would be in less pain but more importantly would have better functional range of motion.
+This is an area we chiropractors focus greatly on because if we can get people to stand more straight where the ears line up with the shoulders then the cervical spine, thoracic spine or glenohumeral joints would be in less pain but more importantly would have better functional range of motion.
 These are the biggest faults we see when assessing posture:

 • Forward Shoulder Posture: When a person adopts a forward head and rounded shoulder posture, it can lead to a protracted or forward position of the shoulders.
 This position narrows the subacromial space, which is the space between the acromion (part of the shoulder blade) and the head of the humerus (upper arm bone).
 Narrowing of this space increases the risk of impingement.